 How does your brand behave overall?
 Do your actions and your employees’ behavior align with your brand promise?
 Creating a strong and consistent brand position starts with creating an internal company culture that aligns with that position.

 Some specific items to measure:

-Brand health can basically come down to perception.
-Perception metrics look at the way a brand is viewed by its customers along with other key stakeholders.
+Brand health can come down to perception.
+Perception metrics look at how its customers and other key stakeholders view a brand.
 In other words, how is your brand perceived in the marketplace?
 What feelings does your brand invoke?
 What do customers believe about your brand?

 By measuring customers’ perceptions of your brand, you can discover where your brand stands in the market compared to your competition.
-You can also determine whether customers follow through with purchasing your product, if they recommend your company to others or if they turn to your competition.
+You can also determine whether customers follow through with purchasing your product if they recommend your company to others or turn to your competition.

 The brand funnel

 Interest: People are interested and consider your brand among others when making a choice.